thisiscam/klipper/docs/Load_Cell.md

 [Klipper Load Cell Debugging Tool](https://observablehq.com/@garethky/klipper-load-cell-debugging-tool)

-The page loads from the secure [observablehq.com](observablehq.com) domain.
-It doesnt send anythign back to observablehq.com and communicates with the moonraker websocket over your local network.
+The page loads from the secure [observablehq.com](http://observablehq.com) domain.
+It doesn't send anything back to observablehq.com and communicates with the moonraker websocket over your local network.
 You will need to set up HTTPS in moonraker to get the websocket connection working.
 Here's how:

 #### 1. Add CORS domains in `moonraker.config`